Home

 The Maine Board of Professional Licensure wrote Glenn Baxter on July 17, 2006 regarding what Baxter called an 18" thick file containing ethics violation complaints about him.
 The Board cautioned Baxter that he should only use his PE credential when actually doing professional engineering work.

-The Board also found that Baxter had employed his professional engineering credential on reports entitled "Engineering Reports" when in fact their substance did not constitute professional engineering.
+The Board found that Baxter had employed his professional engineering credential on reports entitled "Engineering Reports" when in fact their substance did not constitute professional engineering.
 In addition, the Board found that Baxter had employed his PE credential in conjunction with other titles such as "certified fire safety advisor" which were unrelated to professional engineering.

 The Board suggested that Baxter's habit of using his PE credential while doing work unrelated to professional engineering might erroneously appear to to the lay person as investing Baxter with additional expertise or credibility.
 Baxter's response (among other things) was that the Board was attempting to stifle his freedom of expression.
 In July, 2009, Baxter once again used his PE credential, contrary to the explicit instructions of the PE Board in Maine.